 - Certified Rehabilitation Registered Nurse (CRRN), Association of Rehabilitation Nurses

 A clinical leader, Yates not only serves as an expert resource, she also actively educates other caregivers within her unit by assisting with staff skills development and presenting new information related to patient care.
 One of her primary leadership responsibilities is to assist in maintaining The Joint Commission and Centers for Medicare and Medicaid Services standards.
-Yates is also co-coordinator of the Geriatric Resource Nurse (GRN) program, in which she educates nurses throughout the health system on providing evidenced-based care to geriatric patients.
+Yates is also co-coordinator of the Nurses Improving Care for Healthsystem Elders (NICHE) Program as well as the Geriatric Resource Nurse (GRN) program, in which she educates nurses throughout the health system on providing evidenced-based care to geriatric patients.

-Yates is a clinical nurse specialist in acute rehabilitation and adult epilepsy, with additional expertise in medical-surgical nursing.
+Yates is a clinical nurse specialist in acute rehabilitation and adult epilepsy, with additional expertise in medical-surgical nursing and gerontologic nursing.

 On a daily basis, Yates serves as a mentor to her nursing colleagues, often encouraging others to also become nursing mentors and champions.
 In addition to clinical advice, she educates and assists the nurses on her unit on possible options for career growth and development.
 Additionally, she has served as a preceptor for graduate students and new registered nurse graduates.

 Yates has presented on numerous topics surrounding her clinical expertise, including the role of the clinical nurse specialist in difficult patient situations, identifying and caring for patients with seizures, and coping skills for rehabilitation.
 Additionally, she is the principal investigator on a research study, entitled “From the Patient’s Perspective: Experiences of Adult Patients on the Epilepsy Monitoring Unit.”
-Yates will act as co-investigator in an upcoming study designed to examine how bedside nurses view themselves as leaders.
+Yates was also co-investigator in a study designed to examine how bedside nurses view themselves as leaders.

 - Member, National Association of Clinical Nurse Specialists